thinkloop/memoizerific/README.md

 A common scenario where this may appear is when providing options to functions, such as: `do(opts)`,  where `opts` is an object.

-Typically this would be called with an inline object like this: `do({prop1: 10000, prop2: 'abc'})`.
+Often this would be called with an inline object like this: `do({prop1: 10000, prop2: 'abc'})`.

-If that function were memoized, it would not hit the cache because the `opts` object would be newly created each time.
+If that function were memoized, it would never hit the cache because the `opts` object would be newly created each time.

-There are several ways around this:
+To get around this you can:

-#### Store Arguments
+#### Store Arguments Separately
 Store constant arguments separately for use later on:

 ```javascript